Şahane Hayatım

-Şahane Hayatım is a Turkish romantic drama television series that has been broadcast on NOW since November 1, 2023.
+Şahane Hayatım is a Turkish romantic psychological thriller television series that has been broadcast on NOW since November 1, 2023.
 It is directed by Çağrı Bayrak, written by Meriç Acemi, produced by Ay Yapım and stars Hilal Altınbilek, Onur Tuna, Yiğit Özşener, Serkan Keskin, Nesrin Cavadzade and Sumru Yavrucuk.

 Plot

 The series focuses on the life of Sebnem Gümüşçü, an unfortunate woman who was born with great injustices and during her growing up journey began to work hard to overcome them and do everything necessary to forget the crimes that occurred in the past.
 More late in her criminal past he began to pursue her and she began to form part of her daily life, as long as she lived a wonderful life.